-More relevant to industry are observed rotations of mixtures, for example of food ingredients, perfumes, flavorings, chemicals, pure or formulated pharmaceuticals – virtually any industry that produces or uses chiral organic molecules in pure or diluted form.
-In these situations, polarimetry provides a rapid, reliable, quality check that eliminates the need of using conventional analysis like liquid chromatography which can take an hour to do what the polarimeter accomplishes in minutes.
+More relevant to industry are observed rotations of mixtures.
+For example of food ingredients, perfumes, flavorings, chemicals, pure or formulated pharmaceuticals – virtually any industry that produces or uses chiral organic molecules in pure or diluted form.
+In these situations, polarimetry provides a rapid, reliable, quality check.
+This eliminates the need of using conventional analysis like liquid chromatography.
+This can take an hour to do what the polarimeter accomplishes in minutes.

-Polarimetry provides an additional check on a pure substance before it is added to an expensive batch to determine the ingredient’s concentration or purity.
+Polarimetry provides an additional check on a pure substance before it is added to an expensive batch.
+This determines the ingredient’s concentration or purity.
 For example a 25% glucose syrup will have an observed rotation that is five-sixths that of a 30% syrup.

 Similarly the optical rotation of a mixed-component ingredient, intermediate, or finished product will have a characteristic optical rotation that may arise from the presence of several chiral compounds.
 Once a standard is determined for the composite observed rotation, one can establish quality criteria based on optical rotation.
-In these situations the polarimeter measurement becomes a type of screen for further testing to determine which ingredient is out of specification.
+In these situations the polarimeter measurement becomes a type of screen for further testing.
+This determines which ingredient is out of specification.

-Optical rotation is an indispensable quality and identity assay for a wide range of critical industries.
+In conclusion, Optical rotation is an indispensable quality and identity assay for a wide range of critical industries.
 Research organic chemists use polarimetry to test the effectiveness of catalysts and asymmetric synthetic processes.
-Food, drug, and flavors industries utilize polarimetry as a quality attribute for raw ingredients and finished products.
+Food, drug, as well as flavors industries utilize polarimetry as a quality attribute for raw ingredients and finished products.

 Polarimeters in today’s Labs

 Although polarimetry is a mature technique, today’s instrumentation provide features and benefits that purely manual-optical systems do not.
-Busy labs processing multiple samples per day now have the option of automated data capture, variable wavelength and temperature, and readouts accurate to 0.0001°Arc (optical rotation, α).
-At this level of precision, process industries and formulators, armed only with a polarimeter, can set extremely narrow quality standards based on optical rotation.
+Busy labs process multiple samples per day.
+They now have the option of automated data capture, variable wavelength and temperature.
+Labs can now get readouts accurate to 0.0001°Arc (optical rotation, α).
+This is a high level of precision for process industries and formulators.
+Armed only with a polarimeter, labs can set extremely narrow quality standards based on optical rotation.